-NMFS anticipates incidental take of listed Puget Sound Chinook to occur in the proposed Puget

-Sound salmon and steelhead fisheries from May 1, 2017 through April 30, 2018 through contact with fishing gear.
-NMFS anticipates Puget Sound salmon fisheries occurring in 2017 together with ocean and Puget Sound fisheries approved under existing consultations will not exceed the exploitation rates summarized in Table 15 in the column titled Ocean + Puget Sound.
-These exploitation rates account for landed and non-landed mortality of listed Puget Sound Chinook encountered in the consultation fisheries.
-Test, research, update and evaluation fisheries that inform fishery management decisions are included as part of the fishery-related mortality summarized in Table 15.
+NMFS anticipates incidental take of listed Puget Sound Chinook to occur in the proposed Puget Sound salmon and steelhead fisheries from May 1, 2018 through April 30, 2019 through contact with fishing gear.
+NMFS anticipates Puget Sound salmon fisheries occurring in 2018 will be limited to exploitation rates which, when combined with the exploitation rates in ocean and Puget Sound fisheries that are not part of the fisheries of the proposed action, will not exceed the exploitation rates summarized in Table 19 in the column titled Ocean + Puget Sound.
+These exploitation rates account for landed and non-landed mortality of listed Puget Sound Chinook encountered in the fisheries included in these categories.
+Test, research, update and evaluation fisheries that inform fishery management decisions are included as part of the fishery-related mortality summarized in Table 19.
 Exploitation rates are used to define the extent of take for several reasons: (1) they are a direct measure of the take of the listed species that incorporates both the landed and release mortality resulting from implementation of the proposed actions; (2) they are a key parameters used to analyze the effects of the proposed actions; (3) fisheries are designed and managed based on exploitation rates rather than the mortality of individual fish; (4) they can be monitored and assessed; and, (5) they are responsive to changes in abundance over time and therefore a better measure of the effect on the listed species than just enumeration of individual fish.

-NMFS anticipates that no more than 10 adult, 60 immature and 30 juvenile Chinook incidental mortalities will occur in the research test fisheries discussed in this opinion from May 1, 2017 through April 30, 2018.
+For the relatively small fishery related research studies whose impacts are not included in the exploitation rates described above, the proponents enumerate the number of fish killed (PSC chum test fishery, Lake Washington predator removal and assessment).
+NMFS anticipates that no more than 43 adult and 60 immature Chinook incidental mortalities will occur in the research studies discussed in this opinion from May 1, 2018 through April 30, 2019.